jss02/Value-betting-tool/README.md

 ```Python3
 '<league_name>': {'pin': '<link for pinnacle>', 'sb': '<link for sportsbet>', 'tab': '<link for tab>'}
 ```
-- Note: make sure a comma is present before and after the new entry to maintain valid dictionary format

 To remove a link, simply remove the key value entry for the league you want to remove from the links dictionary in `link_manager.py`.